Marston Doles to below Lock 9 of the Napton Flight

 We made our way down with the normal 6 to 8 inches of spare width in the lock, it was wider.
 Just a little bit disturbing the amount of water coming out of the new brickwork on lock sides.
 This lock is now most definitely a pisser with numerous spouts, one to make sure your windows are shut before you go through.

-The pound below was empty so we made use of the space and moored up, now both really rather soggy.
-Poor Mick had to walk back up to Martson Doles to move the car down , so he got even wetter.
+The pound below was empty of boats so we made use of the space and moored up, now both really rather soggy.
+Poor Mick had to walk back up to Martson Doles to move the car down, so he got even wetter.
 But neither of us minded as we were one step closer to Christmas.
 We deserved a well earned pint at The Folly before dinner, well it is Christmas!

 8 locks, 1.89 miles, 1 duck, 1kg gammon joint, 6 rashers of streaky, 1 pork and chorizo pie, 3rd supermarket lucky, 1 free Sunday paper with lots of puzzles, 1 boat followed, 1 boat overtaken, 1 soggy dog, 2 soggy boaters, 2 beers, 1 toast, 1 lock left to Christmas.